• Any New England High School musician, sponsored by an adult (teacher, parent, director)

 • First Saturday in December at Hartford High School, Hartford, VT(considered the Northern Site)

-• Second Saturday in December at Cheshire High School, Cheshire, CT (considered the Southern Site)
+• Second Saturday in December at Griswold High School, Griswold, CT (considered the Southern Site)

 • Third Saturday in December will be used as a snowdate should one be postponed due to bad weather